Things to do and Dining Out

 15 minutes from Yr Hafan, spend a few hours exploring the thriving ancient village city.
 Its charming array of local shops, galleries, bars and restaurants are arranged around the magnificent St Davids Cathedral and the atmospheric Bishop's Palace ruins.
 You can book a thrilling boat trip out to the internationally important bird islands.
 RSPB Ramsey Island just 1 km offshore has impressive sea cliffs teeming with seabirds and the coastal waters around are frequented by seals, dolphins and passing whales.

 Fishguard comprises of the old harbour of Lower Town which is a particularly picturesque village with its cluster of quayside cottages.
 The main town of Fishguard is perched on the cliff top.

 - Fishguard Farmers Market is held in the Fishguard Town Hall every Saturday and a weekly market every Thursday.
 There are delicious local produce and crafts on offer and the market is well worth a visit.

 - Upstairs in the Town Hall the gallery contains the remarkable Last Invasion Tapestry.
 Made in 1997 to commemorate the bicentenary of the 1797 invasion by the French - the last time the British mainland was invaded!
 This amazing piece of work was created by local needle workers and tells the story in the style of that told by the famous Bayeux Tapestry.

-A little further up the coast is the popular pretty village of Newport which has a number of cafes and restaurants.
+A little further up the coast is the popular pretty village of Newport which has a number of great cafes, restaurants and independent shops.
 Visit the wide Blue Flag sandy beach at Newport or take your boat down to launch at the Parrog Sailing Club.